chrisseaton/rhizome/doc/interpreter.md

-# RubyJIT
+# RhizomeRuby

 ## Interpreter

-The RubyJIT interpreter executes Ruby code expressed in our bytecode format.
+The Rhizome interpreter executes Ruby code expressed in our bytecode format.

 We use the interpreter for two purposes.
 First, we use it to gather information about how your program really behaves when it executes.
 This is information that